Dear Valued Client:

 - AB 139 creates a Transfer on Death Deed for Real Estate.
 Similar to a Beneficiary Designation form on life insurance, 401(k), etc., an individual can designate a beneficiary who will receive their real estate upon their death without having to go through probate or utilizing a Revocable Living Trust.
 The potential complications of this are numerous, and we are advising extreme caution before considering this option.

 - 529A / ABLE Accounts (Achieving A Better Life Experience) allows for a tax free account to be created for an individual with special needs to pay for his or her health, education, support and maintenance without disqualifying them for SSI, Medi-Cal, SSDI and other government entitlements.
-A California resident can set aside up to $14,000 a year to a maximum of $371,000.
+A California resident can set aside up to $15,000 a year starting in 2018 to a maximum of $371,000.
 This presents an alternative to creating a Special Needs Trust during a donor’s lifetime, but does not eliminate the need for a Special Needs Trust in the donor’s Will or Revocable Living Trust.
-California has yet to issue regulations allowing these accounts, and we anticipate a delay until September 2017.
+California has yet to issue regulations allowing these accounts, and we anticipate a delay until late 2017 or early 2018.

 - AB Trusts: If you are married and executed a Living Trust between 1981 and 2012, it is highly likely that it is an AB or ABC Trust.
 This was done primarily to insure that each spouse took advantage of the greatest amount that could pass free from Federal Estate Taxes.
 The American Taxpayer Relief Act of 2012, signed into law in early 2013, made Portability a permanent part of Estate Planning by allowing a husband and wife to each take the greatest amount free from Federal Estate Taxes without having to do an AB or ABC Trust.
 Since an AB or ABC Trust:

-- Requires the surviving spouse to divide those assets into two (2) separate Trusts after the first death;
+- Requires the surviving spouse to incur the appraisal fees, attorney’s fees, accounting fees and divide those assets into two (2) separate Trusts after the first death;

 - File a separate income tax return for the deceased spouse’s Trust each year;